“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 What is Chocolate Mousse?

-I use to think that chocolate mousse was nothing but homemade chocolate pudding!
-If I saw it on the dessert menu I’d skip right over it.
-That is until I tried it one day and was blown away.
+I used to think that chocolate mousse was nothing but homemade chocolate pudding!
+If I saw it on the dessert men,u I’d skip right over it.
+That is, until I tried it one day and was blown away.
 It was so light and airy.
 The texture won me over immediately!
 Chocolate mousse hails from France and is made from eggs, cream, sugar, and chocolate.
-It’s whipped to perfection and chilled.
-The ends result is a creamy, decadent, and fluffy chocolate dessert that screams luxury and romance.
+It’s whipped to perfection and chilled to perfection.
+The end result is a creamy, decadent, and fluffy chocolate dessert that screams luxury and romance.

 how to make chocolate mousse